Essential oils are everywhere these days; they aren’t just for hippies anymore, friends.

 2. Bergamot Essential Oil

-During super stressful times, pour a few drops of bergamot essential oil into a diffuser with a drop of lavender and frankincense oil.
+- During stressful times – Pour a few drops of bergamot essential oil into a diffuser with a drop of lavender and frankincense oil.

-When cold and flu season hits (ugh, I know!), mix bergamot oil with a few drops of eucalyptus oil to make a homemade decongestant chest rub.
+- When cold season hits – Mix it with a few drops of eucalyptus oil and a carrier oil to make a homemade decongestant chest rub.
 Or place the bergamot-eucalyptus mixture in a diffuser.

 3. Frankincense Essential Oil

-Frankincense oil can also improve digestive disorders and is the perfect addition to DIY scar-reducing oil (for stretch marks or surgery scars!).
+- Is the perfect addition to DIY scar-reducing oil (for stretch marks or surgery scars)

 4. Eucalyptus Essential Oil

-Eucalyptus essential oil can also be used to reduce the number of germs in your house and improve your family’s immune system.
+Eucalyptus essential oil is said to reduce the number of germs in your house and improve your family’s immunity.
 No kidding!

 Its anti-microbial properties reduces the amount of germs in the air.

 Simply add a few drops to a diffuser and voila… You’ll reap the benefits of eucalyptus’ immune-boosting properties!

 5. Clove Essential Oil